Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/settings/reliable/reliable.md

 Subalias that allows staff members to toggle whether reliable talent can be used

-## Help:
+## Help
 `tame settings reliable <true/false>`

+### Optional Arguments
+- `true/false`: Set setting true or false (default: False)

+## Important Notes
-Server members can run `tame settings reliable` just to view current settings
+- Server members can run `tame settings reliable` just to view current settings.

-The following inputs can be used for true:
+- The following inputs can be used for true:
     - true
     - 1
     - yes

-The following inputs can be used for false:
+- The following inputs can be used for false:
     - false
     - 0
     - no